-If a student was admitted on probation and earns a 2.5 or better during the first semester, he or she will be sent a letter from the Dean removing them from probationary status.
-If the student was admitted on probation and does not earn a 2.5 or better during the first semester, he or she will be dismissed from the program.
+If a student was admitted on probation and earns a 2.5 or better during the first semester, the student will be sent a letter from the Dean removing them from probationary status.
+If the student was admitted on probation and does not earn a 2.5 or better during the first semester, the student will be dismissed from the School of Theology.